-If you have been injured as a result of a slip and fall accident due to someone else’s negligence on their property, you may be contemplating filing a lawsuit against the respective property owner.
-While doing so, your biggest hurdle is wondering whether seeking compensation is the right move, and evaluating the amount of money you are likely to receive as settlement in the event that your case proceeds to trial.
-If your case is legally legitimate, meaning that your accident was more than 50% someone else’s fault, filing a lawsuit is the best move, especially when the defendant’s insurance company is unwilling to offer you a reasonable settlement.
+If you have suffered injuries from a slip and fall accident caused by someone else’s negligence on their property, you may be considering filing a lawsuit against the property owner.
+The biggest obstacle you face is deciding whether seeking compensation is the right choice and estimating the potential settlement if the case goes to trial.
+If your case is legally valid and the accident was primarily due to the property owner’s fault, filing a lawsuit is the best option, particularly if the defendant’s insurance company is unwilling to offer a fair settlement.

-As we mentioned earlier, there is no standard measure of your claim’s value.
-On the contrary, the insurance company will have to narrow down a wide array of factors before awarding you a settlement.
-This is meant to predict what a judge or jury would award at trial.
-No insurance company or jury will compensate you blindly without looking into the effects of the slip and fall accident.
-These determinants include:
+As previously stated, there is no fixed measure for the value of your claim.
+Instead, the insurance company will have to consider a range of factors before offering a settlement.
+This is to estimate what a judge or jury may award if the case goes to trial.
+Neither an insurance company nor a jury will compensate you without first examining the consequences of the slip and fall accident.
+The determinants include:

-When evaluating the worth of your claim, the first aspect that the jury will take into account is the total value of your medical expenses.
-This is inclusive of all past and future medical bills.
-As such, you will be expected to provide the court with valid medical documents clearly showing the medical service you received, the timeframe over which you received the treatment, and the totals bills.
-You may also be required to show the amount of money your insurer paid, if any, and the amount paid out of your own pocket.
+When assessing the value of your claim, the first aspect that the jury will consider is the total value of your medical expenses, including past and future bills.
+Therefore, you will need to provide the court with valid medical records that clearly indicate the medical services you received, the duration of treatment, and the total costs.
+You may also need to show the amount your insurer paid, if any, as well as the amount you paid out of pocket.

-Based on your area of residence, the amount of the charges on your medical bills will depend on your healthcare providers.
-Very often, they medical providers are willing to accept much lower amounts than what is actually billed, and it is, therefore, prudent for you to understand which laws apply in your area of jurisdiction.
-Generally, it is safe to assume that your claim’s worth will be at least the amount you incurred in terms of medical bills for past, present or future surgeries, medications or therapies.
-So if your total bills are $500 and liability in your case is clear, you are likely to receive that amount for your settlement, if not more..
+Depending on where you live, the amount charged by your healthcare providers may vary.
+In many cases, medical providers are willing to accept lower amounts than what is billed, so it is important to understand the laws applicable in your area.
+Generally, you can assume that the value of your claim will be at least the total amount of your medical bills for past, present, or future surgeries, medications, or therapies.
+For example, if your total bills amount to $500 and liability in your case is clear, you are likely to receive that amount or more in your settlement.

-Damages in terms of pain and suffering are considered non-economic damages, so they are not easily quantified in monetary terms compared to medical expenses.
-For this reason, it is regarded as a highly variable component, and will be determined based on the permanency and severity of injuries sustained, as well as the attitude of the jurors or judge.
-There are injuries that qualify for a higher value compared to others.
-For example, if you sustain injuries such as broken bones and nerve damage, you will receive a higher compensation because the pain and suffering is serious and long term.
-Conversely, if you fell down a staircase, but only sprained your hand or ankle, and made a full recovery enough to continue with your daily activities, your compensation for pain and suffering will be lower.
+Damages for pain and suffering are considered non-economic, which makes them difficult to quantify in monetary terms compared to medical expenses.
+Therefore, they are regarded as a highly variable component that is determined based on the permanency and severity of injuries sustained, as well as the attitudes of the jurors or judge.
+Some injuries may qualify for a higher value than others.
+For example, if you sustain injuries such as broken bones and nerve damage, you will receive a higher compensation because the pain and suffering is serious and long-term.
+Conversely, if you fell down a staircase but only sprained your hand or ankle and made a full recovery, your compensation for pain and suffering will be lower

 If you were unable to work due to injuries sustained in a slip and fall accident, you are entitled to receive the total value of the lost wages.
-However, this is not just a matter of saying “I missed work.”
-On the contrary, the jury will expect you to provide substantial evidence, usually including a pay stub and signature from your employer attesting to your absence from work.
-A qualified slip and fall accident attorney can help you get the proper documents from your employer.
+However, this is not simply a matter of stating that you missed work.
+Instead, the jury will expect you to provide substantial evidence, usually including a pay stub and signature from your employer attesting to your absence from work.
+A qualified slip and fall accident attorney can help you obtain the proper documents from your employer.

-Most importantly, you must clearly show that you had legitimate reasons to lose your working hours.
-This means that if you had completely healed from your slip and fall injuries, but remained at home and failed to go to work, the defense can easily deny any lost wage compensation case based on this particular evidence.
+It is essential to clearly demonstrate that you had legitimate reasons for losing your working hours.
+This means that if you had fully recovered from your slip and fall injuries but remained at home and failed to go to work, the defense can easily deny any lost wage compensation based on this evidence.

-On the other hand, if your injuries left you incapable of carrying out your normal activities at work, you stand high chances of getting compensated for the same.
-This also applies if you are forced to work part-time, or take a lesser paying job due to the injuries.
+However, if your injuries left you incapable of carrying out your normal work activities, you have a high chance of receiving compensation for lost wages.
+This also applies if you are forced to work part-time or take a lower-paying job due to your injuries.

-For example, if the jury finds you guilty for contributing to the slip and fall accident by 30%, and finds that your damages amount to $1000, the total amount you receive will be reduced by the same margin.
-This means that the final amount awarded will be $700.
+For instance, if the jury determines that you contributed to the accident by 30% and the total damages amount to $1000, the compensation you receive will be reduced by the same percentage.
+Therefore, the final amount awarded will be $700.